 - The installation configuration may conflict with what has already been installed.
-The problems that arise can always be resolved, but an administrator that is not familiar with Bright Cluster Manager should be prepared for troubleshooting. - Additional repositories typically need to be added (section 3.4.1). - After the add-on installation has been carried out on the head node, a software image for the regular nodes must still be installed into a directory on the head node.
-The software image is what is provisioned to regular nodes when they are powered up.
-The creation and installation of a software image requires some understanding of the Linux operating system as well as Bright Cluster Manager.
-Software image management is described in section 11.6 of the Administrator Manual.
+The problems that arise can always be resolved, but an administrator that is not familiar with Bright Cluster Manager should be prepared for troubleshooting. - Additional repositories typically need to be added (section 3.4.1). - Dependency and deprecated issues may need workarounds.